 Got some other kit/tool suggestions for tinkering with your watch collection?
 We’d love to hear your choices in the comments below.
 Happy repairing!

-We all love a sexy design, but don’t just base your decision on looks.
-Instead, make sure the watch has the features you’re going to use the most.
-This doesn’t mean you need to go for the highest-price watch simply because it has the most features.
+We all love a sexy design, but don’t just base important gear decision on looks.
+Instead, make sure it has the features you’re going to use the most.
+This doesn’t mean you need to go for the highest-price model simply because it has the most features.
 If you aren’t going to use the feature, you’re basically adding extra expense for no benefit.

-I personally perform a simple design when I’m diving because I don’t want to be wasting my dive time playing around with features, dials and buttons.
+I’m a certified diver and personally prefer a simple design when I’m diving because I don’t want to be wasting my dive time playing around with features, dials and buttons.
 This is time I can spend hanging out with my dorsal appendaged friends.
-That said, we’ve included a range of watches for different budgets, styles and preferences in the round up of our 7 favorite dive watches below:
+That said, we’ve included a range of watches for different budgets, styles, preferences and dive levels (ie newly certified has different requirements than a pro diver) in the round up of our 7 favorite dive watches below:

 Seiko Prospex Padi Solar

 These Padi licensed Seiko models are water resistant up to 200 meters (656 ft), made of stainless steel and the overall look is quite appealing with a smaller form factor than some of the more bulkier dive watches on the market.